We Are Moving!

 Our Facebook page Watson Pottery & Glass also has links to the Squareup Marketplace.
-We will announce periodic specials on Facebook, so check it out!

 We would be delighted to meet you in person at one of the many craft shows listed on the Events page.
 Clicking on the Next Event box on the upper right will give you information on that specific event.

 We feel confident new and returning customers will be delighted with our unique designs and great cutomer service.
 Stop by to say hello and check out what is new!

 Lampworking or flameworking is a very old craft using heat to melt glass into beads.
 John uses an oxygen/propane torch to melt clear and color glass rods around metal rods, forming each bead one at a time.
 John adds design details such as dots and swirls with fine glass rods and uses various tools to shape the beads.